 And lastly, even though I’m a whole grain girl at heart, white rice seems to work best in producing fluffy rice.

 But the key is to experiment until you find the right combination of ingredients that works for you.
 We never eat this in one sitting so I freeze half of it for the next meal.
-What goes in your Spanish rice?
+What goes into your Spanish rice?

 - 1 cup long-grain rice